 Enjoy your seed sowing and remember – gardening can go wrong.
 I’ve lost count of the number of seedlings I’ve lost but the failures outweigh the successes and it’s how I’ve learned to garden.

 If you’ve enjoyed this article and want to read about quick-growing veg to grow in self-isolation, click here.
 For a slightly more in depth look at seed sowing, designed to help you decipher the back of a seed packet, click here.

 This is the first of a series of blogs I’ll be writing on activities to do with children so watch out for further articles.
-I will soon be writing one on creating alpine and fairy gardens and another on Easter flower decorations.
+I have also writen one on Easter flower decorations.